philipmw/philipmw.github.io/_posts/2020-08-10-covid-risk-tracking.md

 So we care only about the last two weeks.

-So, we could simply average the daily ratings from the last 2 weeks.
+We could simply average the daily ratings from the last 2 weeks.
 For example, if last week you gave each day 3 stars and this week you gave each day 2 stars, your risk score would be **2.5**.
 This gets us most of the way there.

 To do the multiplication easily, I use a spreadsheet.
 I am a big fan of _Apple Numbers_.
 I have it on both my phone and laptop, and my spreadsheets are shared between the two through iCloud.

-Let's return to how to calculate the risk score from your daily risk ratings.

 We know we can get most of the way there through simply averaging your ratings from the last two weeks.
 But we also know that what you did in the last 5 days matters a lot more than what you did 14 days ago.